 - Be enrolled in a Master programme or holder of a Master degree;

-- Demonstrate a strong interest in regional integration studies and specifically in one of the research programmes of the Institute, namely:
+- Demonstrate a strong interest in the UN and regional integration studies and specifically in one of the research programmes of the Institute, namely:

 - The Role of Regions in Global Governance